-A Testimonial video is one of the most powerful tools in your marketing mix.
-The key is to capture a your client talking about their experience of your product in a candid and credible way.
-At Napoleon Creative, we specialise in asking the right questions in interview that allows the client to speak their mind, while shaping their answers to work in the edit.
+A Testimonial video is one of the most powerful tools to grow your business, which can help you get prospects to pick up the phone and land your deals quicker.
+By capturing your client talking about their experience of your product, in a candid and credible way on video, you can share their thoughts easily with any prospect.
+At Napoleon Creative, we specialise in asking the right questions in interview that allows the client to speak their mind, while revealing the reasons why people should invest in you.

 B-Roll is Essential